hybridgroup/gobot/README.md

 Gobot includes a RESTful API to query the status of any robot running within a group, including the connection and device status, and execute device commands.

-To activate the API, require the `gobot.io/x/gobot/api` package and instantiate the `API` like this:
+To activate the API, import the `gobot.io/x/gobot/api` package and instantiate the `API` like this:

 ```go
   master := gobot.NewMaster()